 Trauma and PTSD

-If you have been struggling with memories or effects of traumatic events, trauma therapy and therapy for PTSD can help.
+If you have been struggling with memories or effects of traumatic events, trauma therapy can help.
 Regardless of the type of trauma someone experienced or how long ago it took place, several treatments have been found to be effective.
 I use Prolonged Exposure (PE) therapy with my clients.
 PE is an evidence-based treatment for PTSD and is used by the VA to help our returning soldiers cope with combat trauma.

-Trauma is a psychological response that occurs when someone fears for life or safety during incredibly stressful events (such as being in combat, a car accident, being abused or assaulted).
+Trauma occurs when someone fears for life or safety during incredibly stressful events (being in combat, a car accident, being abused or assaulted).
 Of course, not all emotionally traumatic events are life-threatening.
-Emotional abuse, a sudden loss, or the discovery of a partner’s infidelity can also be traumatic.
-Also, experiencing a traumatic event does not necessarily lead to the development of a disorder.
-In fact, most people will experience a trauma event in their lifetime, and most of those people will internally resolve the trauma on their own, without professional help.
+Emotional abuse, a sudden loss, or a partner’s infidelity can also be traumatic.
+Also, experiencing trauma does not necessarily lead to the development of a disorder.
+In fact, most people will experience trauma in their lifetime.
+Most of those people will go on to resolve the trauma on their own, without professional help.
 For those whose symptoms persist, professional therapy can help.